Category: States

 Since there really wasn’t a whole lot we could do during our time in the Dakotas this go around, I’m grouping them together into one post.

-Not so fun fact…there’s not much to do there and almost no cell service.
+Not so fun fact…there’s not much to do there and there’s almost no cell service.

 Fort Pierre and Pierre (seen in the picture above) are really quite picturesque!
 We went up on some of the surrounding hills and found some great views of the cities of Fort Pierre and Pierre.
 There are pheasant everywhere!
 They’re like the armadillo of The Dakotas!
-For some reason they like to stay right by the road.
+For some reason they like to stay right by the road…and yet I didn’t get a single photo of them.

 See ya on the road!